Tjmahir20/Accessing-Water-Level-Time-Series-Data-from-DAHITI-and-HydroWeb-Next-API/README.md

-# Project Title

-This project is a part of my MSc thesis on estimating a reservoir's water volume based on multi-mission altimetry data.

 ## Overview

 This project is dedicated to simplifying the process of accessing water level time series data from two prominent altimetry-based datasets: DAHITI and HydroWeb.